 “The growth of this relationship is making a difference for the environment and changing lives,” said MRC’s Managing Director Mike O’Donnell.
 “These Corpsmembers are young adults that are working hard to put themselves on a path to success.
 Essentially, when you pay the recycling fee on your new mattress, portions of it support opportunities created by these various local conservation corps.”

-One of the newest MRC partnerships is with the Fresno EOC Local Conservation Corps, which provides two permanent mattress collection sites: its main base in southwest Fresno and at the Friant Buyback Center.
-Corpsmembers also provide labor for mattress collection events in Fresno and Madera counties and surrounding areas.
+In the Central Valley, Fresno EOC Local Conservation Corps provides two permanent mattress collection sites – one at its main base in southwest Fresno, the other at the Friant Buyback Center.
+Corpsmembers also provide labor for mattress collection events in Fresno and Madera counties as well as surrounding areas.

 “This collaboration with the Mattress Recycling Council has been several years in the making and we’re eager to make an impact in our community together,” said Director of the Fresno EOC Local Conservation Corp Shawn Riggins.
 “Collecting mattresses for recycling will greatly complement our current services and help eliminate some of the illegal mattress dumping experienced in our service area.”

-The San Jose Conservation Corps and Charter School is another LCC partnering with MRC.
-The corps provides labor for mattress collection at the Goodwill of Silicon Valley three days a week.
+In the Bay Area, the San Jose Conservation Corps and Charter School provides labor for mattress collection at the Goodwill of Silicon Valley three days a week.
+Since the partnership started in June 2020, more than 24,000 mattresses have been collected at this site.

 “Our work with the Mattress Recycling Council allows us to reach more young adults and provides them with job opportunities that focus on improving our communities and our environment,” said San Jose Conservation Corps Director of Zero Waste and Emergency Operations Louise Bruce.
 “We look forward to further developing this relationship and expanding the impact we can have on the South Bay together.”

-MRC is also piloting a method for involving LCCs in its Illegally Dumped Mattress Collection Initiative.
-Each year, MRC dedicates $1 million to the initiative which provides funding to eligible entities in exchange for data about the illegally dumped mattresses collected by the entity in their service area.
+MRC is piloting a method for involving LCCs in its Illegally Dumped Mattress Collection Initiative (Initiative).
+Each year, MRC dedicates at least $1 million to the initiative, which provides funding to eligible entities in exchange for data about the illegally dumped mattresses collected by the entity in their service area.
+This allows MRC to direct resources to areas that need them most.
 In 2021, the San Jose Conservation Corps, Fresno EOC Local Conservation Corps and Greater Valley Conservation Corps will each partner with municipalities in their local jurisdiction to remove and track illegally dumped units in their communities.

 “Similar arrangements between a local conservation corps and a municipality have been successful for tires and electronic waste,” said O’Donnell.
 “We are looking to implement those best practices and create a process that makes it possible for similar nonprofits to participate in our initiative.”